rbreesems/flamingo/README.md

 The Bad:

 - I was not conservative enough in inital placement of the wireless nodes, leading to comms failure to IC once we were about 5 or 6 wireless nodes past the first wired link.
 Our two Blacksburg members (Philip B and Jerin M) went back to identify weak spots, and then eventually called for more mesh nodes which we sent back with a third member (after we had laid the second wired link).
-We need to have a better methodology for confirming solid comms back to IC - Philip B says that they use a pingBot for that, will check that out.
+See the discussion below for the root cause of this problem.

 - The comms shared channel was chaotic - we need to use a different shared channel for comms status/link status back to IC with the shared channel for general rescuers.